(This post was originally published at alexanderskogberg.com)

-- Input fields with a label (default, in focus and disabled)
+- Input fields with a label (default and disabled)

-- Input fields with both a label and an input hint (default, in focus and disabled)
+- Input fields with both a label and an input hint (default and disabled)

 There are lots of ready-made interface components you can download and use for free, but I’d recommend creating your own library.
 You’ll learn more about using Sketch and end up with less unused Symbols.

 Make your symbols responsive

 When making wireframes today, you’ll probably need to create different variants of your screens for different screen sizes.
 One variant for small screens, one for large screens and perhaps one for medium sized screens.

 This means you should set up your Symbols so that their layout don’t break when you stretch them horizontally or vertically.

 Luckily, Sketch handles this excellently!
 For each element included in a Symbol, you can set up how it will behave when the Symbol is stretched using a control in the properties column to the right.

 Here are some of the settings you can make for a selected element in a Symbol:

 When presenting your wireframes to the developers in your team, you have several options.